 - a.
-Receive call from FMC.

-- b.
-Response to the affect panel.

-- c.
-Direct AES to the affect area.

-- d.
-Assist AES at FCC to operate the fire alarm system as well as other building facilities' controls.
+Activated by FMC. - b.
+Response to the affected fire alarm panel - c.
+Direct AES to the affected area. - d.
+Assist AES at FCC to operate the fire alarm system as well as other building facilities' controls. - e.
+Isolate the system during investigation and obtain AES approval to reset the system after investigation completed.

-- e.
-If the activation is confirmed to be a false alarm, M&E maintenance contractors shall isolate the system upon clearance from AES and reset the system.